The Story of Eckl's Restaurant History

-Eckl’s Restaurant is one of the oldest buildings in the Orchard Park area.
-The structure celebrates its 200th anniversary in 2016.
-It has long been a landmark in Western New York.
-It is one of the last spots of the ‘Old Hamburg’ days when this area was known as East Hamburgh.
-Its ﬁrst owner was Wilhelm Willink, featured prominently in the early settler days in Western New York.
+Eckl's Restaurant operated from one of the oldest buildings in the Orchard Park area.
+Celebrating its 200th anniversary in 2016, the structure is one of the last spots of the 'Old Hamburg' days when the area was known as East Hamburgh.
+Its first owner was Wilhelm Willink, featured prominently in the early settler days in Western New York.

-From the moment they opened their tavern-restaurant, Eckl’s has been known for its friendliness and good food.
+From the moment they opened their tavern-restaurant, Eckl's has been known for its friendliness and good food.
 In 1963, the state took the building in order to widen South Buffalo Road, and later, Dale Eckl and his wife, Shirley would buy the building from New York State for $500.
-Then came the task of moving the structure to its new location, 4936 Ellicott Road, where it is located today.
+Then came the task of moving the structure to its new location at 4936 Ellicott Road.

 Dale and Shirley opened the doors once again on December 27, 1964.
 With the construction of a new foundation and ample basement, Eckl's Restaurant improved the equipment needed to support the growing operation, add more space to the dining room, each while maintaining the solid plank construction used at the time of the buildings initial construction.

 They ran it continuously for the next 50 years.
 Scheduled closings were limited to Christmas, Thanksgiving, and Super Bowl Sunday.
 There were only two unplanned closings; once during the Blizzard of '77 and another during the "Snowvember 2014" winter storm.

 After a brief hiatus, Eckl's was purchased and revived in 2016 by Jim Cornell.
 Immediate plans were formalized for a second location, one which would takeover as the Eckl's flagship restaurant.